JRaviLab/MolEvolvR/docs/mermaid-input_and_adv_opts_processes.md

 The simplest way is to copy and paste the `mermaid` code block into mermaidchart.com and export.

-Mermaid CLI is not used because I/we have not installed the [node module](https://github.com/mermaid-js/mermaid-cli/tree/master#mermaid-cli) on the server hosting the MolEvolvR application
+Mermaid CLI is not used because I/we have not installed the [node module](https://github.com/mermaid-js/mermaid-cli/tree/master#mermaid-cli) on the server hosting the MolEvolvR application.

 ```mermaid
 ---